Implement sterilization & vaccination of stray cats in India

 Castration of stray cats gives them a new lease of life as spaying cats reduces the chances of them falling ill.
 This increases their lifespan.
 They won’t reproduce and add to the number of kittens that will go on to live unhealthy, undernourished lives on the road.

-Why is BMC not looking into the growing population of cats?
+Why is the Animal Welfare Board of India (AWBI) not looking into the growing population of cats?
 People feed cats but why haven't they thought of strelization for these angelic creatures?
 Why is exorbitant fee charged to sterilize per stray cat?
 The fee ranges from 2,500 to 3,000 per stray cat!
 That too cat lovers have to trap them all by themselves.
 If an ambulance is called for this purpose the NGO's demand huge fee.
 But for dogs is free of cost!!
 The Government and the competent authorities should make sterilization and vaccination for stray cats compulsory and free of cost.

 Trap-neuter-return (TNR) is a type of program through which free-roaming cats are trapped, sterilized (males are castrated and females undergo ovo-hysterectomies), and returned to the outdoor locations where they were found.
 TNR is the most widely implemented method of managing cat populations.
 The main goal of a TNR program is the reduction of the stray cat population; other goals may include but are not limited to increased adoption rates, increased cat health, increased cat quality of life, and improved human-cat interaction.